 Tips for Employees

-Participating in Your Own Performance Appraisal: Tips for Employees
+Participating in Your Own Performance Review: Tips for Employees

-The Pre-appraisal Checklist and Preparing for the Appraisal
+The Pre-review Checklist and Preparing for the Review

 - Be sure your supervisor notifies you of the date, and that you have enough time to prepare.
 A conference room is a good choice for privacy and no interruptions.
 Be sure your supervisor schedules enough time for discussion [1 - 1-1/2 hours].